Here below is an article from Merle Ruth:

 head uncovered dishonoureth her head: for that is even all one as if she were shaven."

-It is obvious that these two verses take the negative approach; that is, they visualize a violation rather than a
+It is obvious that these two verses take the negative approach; that is, they visualize a violation rather than

-can make is this: For men, the divinely prescribed headship sign is given by the man having his head
+one can make is this: For men, the divinely prescribed headship sign is given by the man having his head

 uncovered; that is free of any covering having a religious connotation, such as is worn by Jewish men and

 certain of the Catholic clergy.
-Our wearing of the hat is not a violation of this Scripture, for the hat is primarily
+Our wearing of the hat is not a violation of this Scripture, for the hat is

+"veil."
 Consequently, some Bible versions properly use here the terms veiled and unveiled.
 The expression,

 "Woman's Veiling" is therefore altogether proper.
 The disregard of this practice is said to dishonor one's